The Clippers have turned this series on its head, putting the Mavericks in serious jeopardy of NBA playoff infamy

 Among the teams who have pulled off the feat are the 2005 Mavericks, against Houston.

-Dallas also is in danger of becoming only the 22nd team, out of 319, to lose a seven-game series after taking a 2-0 lead of any kind.
-Among the teams in that unfortunate category are the 2006 Mavericks, who blew a 2-0 lead in the NBA finals against Miami.
+Dallas also is in danger becoming only the 22nd team, out of 319, to lose a seven-game series after taking a 2-0 lead of any kind.
+Among the teams in that unfortunate category are the 2006 Mavericks, who blew a 2-0 lead in the NBA Finals against Miami.

 Though the stakes are considerably lower, this series has a similar feel entering Wednesday night’s Game 5 in Staples Center.